camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/40-timer-events.html.md

 Note: start timer event is scheduled as soon as process is deployed.
 There is no need to call `startProcessInstanceBy...`, although calling start process methods is not restricted and will cause one more starting of the process at the time of `startProcessInstanceBy...` Invocation.

 The XML representation of a timer start event is the normal start event declaration, with timer definition sub-element.
-The following ecample process will start 4 times, in 5 minute intervals, starting on 11th march 2011, 12:13:
+The following example process will start 4 times, in 5 minute intervals, starting on 11th march 2011, 12:13:

 ```xml